fvwmorg/fvwmorg.github.io/Wiki/Modules/FvwmButtons/index.md

 ---
-layout : wiki
+layout: wiki
-title : FvwmButtons
+title: FvwmButtons
-type : module
+type: module
-description : |
+description: |
   FvwmButtons provides a method to build docks, panels, taskbars, and more.